SamboyCoding/Cpp2IL/README.md

 ## Credits

-This application is built using .NET 5.0.
+This application is built primarily using .NET 6.0, but a .NET Framework 4.7.2 build is also published for legacy purposes.

 It uses the following libraries, for which I am very thankful: